apache/cordova-docs/docs/en/edge/guide/platforms/wp8/tools.md

     $ C:\path\to\my_new_project\cordova\run [Target] [Build]

-By default the `run` command will be called with `--emulator --debug` if flags are not provided.
+By default the `run` command is called with `--emulator --debug` if flags are not provided.

 ## Cleaning